 Frequently Asked Questions

-Once you’ve let the soup cool to room temp, transfer the leftovers to an airtight container and store them in the fridge for about 5 days.
-Reheat your leftovers on the stove over medium heat, stirring frequently to prevent the rice from sticking together.
+Once you’ve let the soup cool to room temp, transfer the leftovers to an airtight container and store them in the fridge for 5 to 6 days.
+Reheat your leftovers on the stove over medium or medium-low heat, stirring frequently to prevent the rice from sticking together.

-To brighten up the leftovers, top the reheated soup with a pinch of lemon zest, a squeeze of lemon juice, and a drizzle of good-quality extra virgin olive oil for richness.
-A little extra dill on top is always a good idea too!
+To brighten up the leftovers as needed, top the reheated soup with a pinch of lemon zest, a squeeze of lemon juice, and a drizzle of good-quality extra virgin olive oil for richness.

 Absolutely!
 Freeze the soup in a few airtight containers for 3 to 4 months.
 We love to freeze soup in these handy Souper Cubes (affiliate link) for single-serve portions that are quick to defrost.
 Let the leftovers thaw in the fridge overnight before reheating on the stove the next day.

-If you love this Lemony Chickpea Soup, please be sure to leave a rating and review below!
+If you love this Lemony Chickpea Soup recipe, please be sure to leave a rating and review below!
 And tag me on Instagram – I love seeing your photos!

 Big Vegan Flavor